e-matteson/pipit-guide/src/config/mappings/macro.md

 - `macro` sequences can contain arbitrary modifiers, like `ctrl`.
 - `macro` sequences are not automatically prefixed with `space`.
 - `macro` chords are not automatically generated - you pick them yourself, and write them in a `.kmap` file.
 - `macro` chords cannot be modified by any kind of modifier.
-If you press a modifer at the same time, the chord will not be recognized as a `macro`.
+If you press a modifer at the same time, the chord will no longer be recognized as a `macro`.

-There are two different ways of writing a `macro's` key sequence in `settings.yaml`.
+There are two different ways of writing a `macro's` key sequence in `settings.yaml`, described below.

-## Simple definition method
+## Simple macro definitions

 The first method is to simply write out the text as you want it to appear: